nosqlbench/nosqlbench-docs/site/content/user-guide/cli-options.md

 level of the option, like '-vvv'.

 Long options, like '--help' are top-level options that may only be used once.
-These modify general behavior, or allow you to get more details on how to use PROG.
+These modify general behavior, or allow you to get more details on how to use nb5.

 All other options are either commands, or named arguments to commands.
 Any single word without dashes is a command that will be converted into script form.
 Any option that includes an equals sign is a named argument to the previous command.
 The following example is a commandline with a command * start*, and two named arguments to that command.

-    PROG start driver=diag alias=example
+    nb5 start driver=diag alias=example

 ### Discovery options ###

-These options help you learn more about running PROG, and about the plugins that are present in your particular version.
+These options help you learn more about running nb5, and about the plugins that are present in your particular version.

 Get a list of additional help topics that have more detailed documentation:

-    PROG help topics
+    nb5 help topics

 Provide specific help for the named activity type:

-    PROG help <activity type>
+    nb5 help <activity type>

 List the available drivers: